-➤ Refer to Note 1 within Northern Trust's 2014 Annual Report for further information on the basis of presentation of the Corporation's financial statements.
+➤ Refer to Note 1 within the Corporation's 2014 Annual Report for further information on the basis of presentation of the Corporation's financial statements.

-Measures of exposures and other metrics disclosed in this report may not be based on GAAP, may not be directly comparable to measures reported in our 2014 Annual Report, and may not be comparable to similar measures used by other companies.
+Measures of exposures and other metrics disclosed in this report may not be based on GAAP, may not be directly comparable to measures reported in our 2014 Annual Report or First Quarter 2015 Form 10-Q, and may not be comparable to similar measures used by other companies.
 These disclosures are not required to be, and have not been, audited by our independent auditors.
 Our historical filings with the U.S. Securities and Exchange Commission (the "SEC") and other regulatory disclosure documents are located in the Investor Relations section of our website at www.northerntrust.com.